Exploring Medicare coverage: Does it include acupuncture?

 How will Medicare Part B’s acupuncture coverage work?

 Medicare allows up to 12 acupuncture sessions over 90 days.
-If your condition improves, Medicare will approve eight more visits for a maximum of 20 treatments per year.
-If your condition worsens, however, Medicare won’t approve any more sessions.
+If your condition improves and your pain decreases as a result of acupuncture, Medicare may approve eight more visits for a maximum of 20 treatments per year.
+However, if your state does not improve after the initial 12 sessions, Medicare won’t approve the additional eight.

 Medicare’s coverage kicks in once you’ve paid your Part B deductible.
 It pays 80% of the Medicare-approved amount for each acupuncture session.
 You then pay the remaining 20% directly out of pocket.